Skip to content

 Agents operate in a generate → execute → observe loop:

-1. Generate: The LLM generates a block of Python code based on the task and available capabilities
+1. Generate - the LLM writes a block of Python based on the task and registered capabilities.

-3. Observe: Output (prints, errors, return values) flows back to the agent for the next iteration
+3. Observe - output (prints, errors, return values) flows back as the next turn's context.

 import pandas as pd